ePages-de/epages-devportal/_posts/2016/2016-06-01-working-as-a-software-developer-at-epages.md

 I applied for the job and had a Skype interview with Mario Rieß, the Senior Vice President of R&D, where we talked about some general topics.
 I was then invited for a personal interview, during which I was also asked to solve a specific coding challenge related to Java and MySQL.

-In the interview, I found out that I would have to code in PERL {% emoji wink %}.
+In the interview, I found out that I would have to code in PERL 😉.
 But however, working at ePages in Jena was the best choice I could have made!
 And I will be part of a newly established Java team in July.